3.03 Employee CategoriesSee version history

 G. A professional employee may be full- or part-time, is exempt, and receives a contract for education support or institutional support work.
 The professional staff is comprised of all employees other than classified, faculty, or administrative.

 H. An administrative employee may be full-time or part-time, is exempt, has duties that are primarily executive and managerial or supervisory in nature, and receives an administrator contract.
-Administrative positions include: president, executive vice president, vice president, associate vice president, assistant vice president, assistant to the president, assistant to the vice president, dean, executive director, associate dean, director, or supervisor.
+Administrative positions include: president, vice president, associate vice president, assistant vice president, assistant to the president, assistant to the vice president, dean, executive director, associate dean, director, or supervisor.

 I. The supervising administrators are all the individuals (department/division level and higher) who have line responsibility for a specific employee.